nivbhaskhar/UnPuzzled/README.md

 We design a _search algorithm_ which takes a puzzle board with the _top-left corner filled in_, searches for the _best_ pieces to fit into the board till the board is filled completely.
 The task of determining which pieces fit _better_ makes use of the _checking-adjacency models_.
 We create _solvers_, which integrate the models with the search algorithm.
 Finally, we evaluate and compare the performances of the solvers on a test-data set of puzzles which are constructed by our puzzle generator from the test-portion of the CUB-200 dataset split.

-The following notebooks contain code and more precise notes for each step of this project.

-_We are currently in the process of writing an interactive web-application which simulates puzzle-solving by these solvers_
+We are currently in the process of writing an interactive web-application which simulates puzzle-solving by these solvers.

+---

+_The following notebooks contain code and more precise notes for each step of this project.
+If the jupyter notebooks take too long to load, we invite the reader to open the markdown versions, which load faster._

 ## Contents